scott-l-e-w-i-s/KeynesianSolidityContest/KSC/Keynesian-Economics-main/Keynesian-Economics-main/README.md

-# Keynes - Get paid today for your CSR
+# ENTRY #3 - Keynes - Get paid today for your CSR

 ## Demo